-At John Foy & Associates, we believe that people who have been injured shouldn’t have to pay large amounts up front for legal help.
-That’s why we offer a free consultation, and if you hire us, we won’t charge you a dime unless we are able to get you money.
+You may wonder how much a dog bite lawyer will cost you.
+At John Foy & Associates, we believe that people who have gotten injured shouldn’t have to pay hefty amounts upfront for legal help.
+That’s why we offer a free consultation, and if you hire us, we won’t charge you a dime unless we can get you money.
 We want you to get the financial recovery you deserve.

 Speak to a Stockbridge Dog Bite Lawyer for Free

 There are a lot of dog bite lawyers out there, but there aren’t many who have experience winning dog bite cases.
 John Foy & Associates has a 20-year record of successfully helping dog bite victims recover the money they need and deserve.
 At our free consultation, we’ll discuss your case and explain your options.
 Call us or fill out the form to your right and get your FREE consultation today.